ngshiheng/michelin-my-maps/README.md

 ### Caching

 Caching is enabled by default to avoid hammering the targeted site with too many unnecessary requests during development.
-On your first run, a [`cache/`](./cache/) folder (size of ~1.3GB) will be created.
+After your first run, a [`cache/`](./cache/) folder (size of ~1.3GB) will be created.
 Your subsequent run should be cached and should take less than a minute to finish scraping.

+To clear the cache, simply delete the [`cache/`](./cache/) folder.

 ## Contributing